bsmith89/strain-corr/doc/manuscript/manuscript.md

 shown in Supplementary Figure S1.
 ](fig/benchmarking_figure.dpi200.png)

-In order to evaluate StrainPGC's performance, we ran our workflow on publicly available metagenomes from a diverse, synthetic bacterial community grown _in vitro_ under five different experimental conditions (276 metagenomes in total) [@jinCulturingComplexGut2023].
-The initial inoculum of this community was composed of 117 bacterial isolates spanning 8 phyla, each with a high-quality genome assembly, which we refer to as ground truth genomes (Fig. 2A).
+In order to evaluate StrainPGC's performance, we ran our workflow on 276 publicly available metagenomes derived from experimental manipulations of the hCom2 synthetic bacterial community [@jinCulturingComplexGut2023].
+The shared inoculum was composed of 117 bacterial isolates spanning 8 phyla, each with a high-quality genome assembly, which we refer to as ground truth genomes (Fig. 2A).
 Most species were represented by a single strain, some by 2 or 3 strains, and one by 4 (Fig. 2B).
-We refer to the collection of ground-truth genomes and experimental metagenomes as the benchmarking dataset.
+We refer to the collection of ground-truth genomes and experimental metagenomes as the hCom2 benchmark dataset.
 We annotated predicted protein-coding genes in the ground truth genomes with EggNOG OGs (Fig. 2A).
 After removing species that could not be genotyped by GT-Pro, or that were undetected in metagenomes, the benchmarking task amounted to 87 species encompassing